The project management is responsible for the content of the information provided.

 - guillaume.petit-pierre@epfl. ch

-Today stroke is the second global-leading cause of death worldwide.
-In particular, hemorrhagic strokes - bleeding in the brain - are particularly dangerous with a mortality and severe disabilities rate close to 50%.
+Today stroke is the second global-leading cause of accidental death worldwide.
+In particular, hemorrhagic strokes - bleeding in the brain - are particularly dangerous with a mortality and severe disability rate of 51%.
 It affects 660'000 persons annually and most often young people aged between 30 and 65.
-Unfortunately, these persons are still highly active and contributing to the society.
-One of the main cause for such a high mortality is attributed to a serious complication occurring in the brain; a spasm of the cerebral arteries.
-This abnormal blood vessels constriction leads to a lack of oxygen and nutriments in the cerebral tissues with dramatic consequences; entire brain regions can be destroyed.
-According to the physicians involved in the management of cerebral diseases, this complication is highly dangerous, difficult to detect and lacks any safe treatments.
+One of the main cause of mortality is attributed to a serious complication; a delayed spasm of the cerebral arteries.
+This uncontrolled blood vessels blockage leads to a lack of oxygen and nutriments in the cerebral tissues with dramatic consequences; entire brain regions can be destroyed.
+According to the physicians involved in the management of cerebral diseases this complication is highly difficult to detect and lacks any safe treatments.

-Based on several years of research, this novel catheter and minimally invasive therapy could become a future standard of care for the efficient management of patients affected by hemorrhagic stroke.
-This technology is ultimately intended to save patients’ lives while fighting the disastrous consequences of hemorrhagic stroke.
+Based on several years of research, this minimally invasive therapy aims to become a future standard of care for the efficient management of patients affected by stroke.
+Ultimately this technology intends to save patients’ lives while fighting the disastrous consequences of hemorrhagic stroke.

 What is special about the project?